Azure/azure-powershell/documentation/testing-docs/test-matrix-for-az-accounts.md

     c.
 Although failed to login, but the http reqeust `https://msft.sts.microsoft.com/adfs/services/trust/2005/usernamemixed` should be successful.

-5. How to test on SAW machine
+5. How to Test in Constrained Language Mode

-    It would be great if you have real SAW machine.
-If not, please run PowerShell under [Constrained Language Mode](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/) which should have similar effect as on SAW machine.
+    If you're from MSFT and have SAW machine at hand, you could just run Windows PowerShell on SAW Machine on which constrained language mode is enabled by default.
+If not, please run PowerShell under [Constrained Language Mode](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/).